cleverNamesAreHard/Aetherhaven/readme.md

 **Important:** Commits to the `master` branch in this repo must be **SSH-signed**.
 If your pull request includes unsigned commits, GitHub will block the merge.
 Make sure to [set up SSH commit signing](https://stackoverflow.com/questions/72844616/how-do-i-sign-git-commits-using-my-existing-ssh-key) before opening a pull request.

 I recommend you use **autopep8**.
-This has been been done for the whole repo, but
+This has been been done for the whole repo, but I recommend you set up a pre-commit hook to ensure compatibility.

 ### AutoPep8 Pre-commit Hook Setup